Passion for exploration –

 Our co-authored books include Southern Arizona Nature Almanac, Basic Essentials: Animal Tracking, National Park Tours of the Southwest, Desert Dogs, The Ragged Mountain Guide to Outdoor Sports, which won a national book award, and 50 Common Reptiles and Amphibians of the Southwest, which won a National Park Service award for Interpretive Excellence.
 Jonathan has collaborated with Tom Sheppard on a reprint of the seminal Vehicle-dependent Expedition Guide, which we sell.
 (For a full bibliography, please see our Portfolio page.)

-Ravenrock is our home and office, located in the middle of nowhere, more or less, 45 miles southwest of Tucson, surrounded by half a million acres of wildlands and ranchlands near the Mexico border.
+Ravenrock is our retreat, art studio, and some-time home, located in the middle of nowhere, more or less, 45 miles southwest of Tucson, surrounded by half a million acres of wildlands and ranchlands near the Mexico border.
 We live off-the-grid, using solar and wind power, satellite and cell phones, and have built (and continue to build) a tiny home and studio from recycled and sustainable materials.
 We also own a house in one of Tucson’s oldest, classic neighborhoods north of the Arizona Inn.